gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/CompilerServices/Intrinsics/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 `Log2_Intrinsic` is a clear winner.

+For the given example, ARM64 benchmark has similar outcomes.

 The intrinsic compiler may or may not apply machine code to a method depending on the current app host environment.
 When intrinsic is not applied, the original method implementation is used, thus providing a graceful, albeit less performant, fallback.